 Ground cinnamon is used alongside the whole cinnamon stick to provide a powerful anti-inflammatory punch.
 This naturally sweet spice is also well documented to be effective at lowering blood sugar levels and reducing blood pressure.

-And finally, maple syrup.
+Finally, there’s maple syrup.
 A great natural and safe alternative to refined sugar when used in moderation.
-This recipe calls for less than ¼ cup of syrup per orange but you could reduce this to personal taste.
-It is also important to use only pure maple syrup – not golden syrup or any syrup mixes.
-It may be surprising to know that this plant-derived sweetener also provides a good dose of inflammation fighting antioxidants.
-Not something found in your traditional holiday candy!
+This recipe calls for less than 1/4 cup of syrup per orange, but you could reduce this to personal taste.
+It is also important to use only pure maple syrup — not golden syrup or any syrup mixes.
+It may be surprising to know that this plant-derived sweetener also provides a good dose of inflammation-fighting antioxidants.
+This is not something found in your traditional holiday candy.

-Once all the ingredients are prepared, ensure the oranges are covered loosely in foil before letting the oven take over.
-Removing the foil part way through the cooking process allows them to caramelize further as the natural juices of the orange mingle with the spice infused syrup.
+Once all the ingredients are prepared, ensure the oranges are covered loosely in aluminum foil before letting the oven take over.
+Removing the foil part way through the cooking process allows them to caramelize further as the natural juices of the orange mingle with the spice-infused syrup.

-Once the oranges have thoroughly cooked through they will take on an almost caramelized quality from the maple syrup.
-Dive straight in by cutting away chunks of the spiced orange flesh or tuck into the whole orange including the maple sweetened skin.
+Once the oranges have cooked through completely, they will take on an almost caramelized quality from the maple syrup.
+Dive straight in by cutting away chunks of the spiced orange flesh or tuck into the whole orange including the maple-sweetened skin.

 This recipe is for four spooky sweet treats.
-Simply double the quantity of spice infused syrup to fill more oranges.
-Not just a festive dessert, these healthful treats are a gorgeous centerpiece for your Halloween holiday table.
+Double the quantity of spice-infused syrup to fill more oranges.
+Not just a festive dessert, these healthful treats are also a gorgeous centerpiece for your Halloween holiday table.

-- Begin by slicing the top segment off of each orange – approximately 2cm down.
+- Begin by slicing the top segment off of each orange, approximately 3/4 of an inch down.
 Reserve the orange tops to one side.

 - Take a sharp knife and run it across the oranges and down into the segments, loosening the flesh away from the skin ever so slightly.

-- To make the syrup, add the maple syrup, star anise, cloves, cinnamon sticks and a pinch of salt to a small saucepan over a very low heat.
+- To make the syrup, add the maple syrup, star anise, cloves, cinnamon sticks and a pinch of salt to a small saucepan over low heat.
 Simmer very gently for 10 minutes.

 - Remove from the heat and leave the spices to infuse for 10-20 minutes.

-- Now for the fun part!
-Using a small sharp knife, carefully carve your chosen face or design into the side of the oranges.
-This is easy to do and you can easily remove the cut away pieces of orange skin.
+- Using a small sharp knife, carve your chosen face or design into the side of the oranges carefully.
+This is easy to do, and you can remove the cut away pieces of orange skin easily.